-1) A applicant must be 17 years of age or older and must provide a copy of his/her High School Diploma, a transcript showing high school completion or a GED (General Education Diploma).
+- 1) A applicant must be 17 years of age or older and must provide a copy of his/her High School Diploma, a transcript showing high school completion or a GED (General Education Diploma).
 Students that have immigrated to the United States will be required to provide a High School Diploma or its equivalent from their country and must be translated into English by a certified translator.
 We do not accept self-certified letters.
-Verification of high school diplomas: Hilltop Beauty School may verify the authenticity of diplomas provided and the qualifications of issuing institutions prior to enrollment.

-2) ADMISSIONS TEST: Currently, Hilltop Beauty School uses the WONDERLIC SLE (a passing score of 15 or higher) to determine the student's ability to be trained in the courses offered by Hilltop Beauty School.
-Students must take and pass the test before being admitted in school by signing the enrollment contract and before the first day of class.

-3) Teacher training applicants must have a High School diploma or its equivalent in addition to a valid cosmetology license.

-4) Our school does not recruit students already attending or admitted to another school offering a similar program of study.

-5) Hilltop Beauty School does not admit students from other countries with visas or vouch for student status and any associated charge.

-6) Personal Interview and Tour: Applicants must complete a personal interview with the admissions team prior to enrollment.
-The applicant will also tour Hilltop Beauty School.

-7) Passport, government-issued identification or driver's license.
+Verification of high school diplomas: Hilltop Beauty School may verify the authenticity of diplomas provided and the qualifications of issuing institutions prior to enrollment. - 2) ADMISSIONS TEST: Currently, Hilltop Beauty School uses the WONDERLIC SLE (a passing score of 15 or higher) to determine the student's ability to be trained in the courses offered by Hilltop Beauty School.
+Students must take and pass the test before being admitted in school by signing the enrollment contract and before the first day of class. - 3) Teacher training applicants must have a High School diploma or its equivalent in addition to a valid cosmetology license. - 4) Our school does not recruit students already attending or admitted to another school offering a similar program of study. - 5) Hilltop Beauty School does not admit students from other countries with visas or vouch for student status and any associated charge. - 6) Personal Interview and Tour: Applicants must complete a personal interview with the admissions team prior to enrollment.
+The applicant will also tour Hilltop Beauty School. - 7) Passport, government-issued identification or driver's license. - 8) Our school has not entered into an articulation or transfer agreement with any other school.